Podcast: Play in new window | Download (Duration: 17:10 — 15.7MB) | Embed

 Subscribe: RSS

 Jeremy Marshall from Lagunitas is back on Brew Ha Ha with Steve Jaxon and Mark Carpenter today.
-(This is part 2 of the show recorded last week, since there is no new show for today’s date, Thanksgiving Day.)
+(This is part 2 of the show recorded last week.
+There is no new show for today’s date, Thanksgiving Day.)

 Mark begins with a Lagunitas beer called Sparkling Swan, made with Concord grapes and some wine grapes typical of Sonoma County, like Petit Syrah.
 This beer is slightly sour.
 The beer has purple-pinkish foam and is 6.5% alcohol.
 Jeremy’s title is Brewmaster.
-He shares that one of his colleagues changed that to Brewmonster.
-He says now he also does some marketing activity, such as today’s show.
-He loves those aspects of his job and he makes sure that some others can do the routine jobs of brewmaster.They also mention that Ron Lindenbush has acquired the site of the original Mendocino Brewing Company in Hopland.
-Red Tail Ale was born there.
-He has turned it into Hopland Tap which is open now.
+He shares that one of his colleagues changed that to Brewmonster, as he also does some marketing activity, such as today’s show.

 Jeremy remembers how Lagunitas caught some flack at the time of the Heineken deal, but that he and Tony thought of it differently, and instead of being taken over by Heineken, “…we was going to take over them.”
 Jeremy says, “The fun thing about craft beer is, it’s how all that big beer used to be when it was artisinal and by hand and everything was always about the beer in the glass at the end of the day.
 You get caught up in billboards and marketing and you lose sight of the fact that it’s all about the beer.”

 They describe how to make sour beer and how to prevent the souring microbes from getting into the other beer in the brewery.
 They also tasted the Lagunitas Mango beer.
 Jeremy finds it a little sweet.
 The full name is Mozango.
-The Moz comes from Mosaic hops and the “ango” part comes from Mango and they used the Z instead of the S because it just looks better.
+The Moz comes from Mosaic hops.
+The “ango” part comes from Mango.
+They used the Z instead of the S because it just looks better.